-An advanced course in cost management and decision-making techniques, budgeting and financial planning, standard costing systems and performance measurement.
+An in-depth study of cost management and decision-making techniques, budgeting and financial planning, standard cost systems and performance management.

-ACC 305 - GOVERNMENTAL ACCOUNTING (3)
+ACC 305 - ACCOUNTING FOR GOVERNMENTAL AND NOT-FOR-PROFIT ENTITIES (3)

-A study of the principles and procedures of fund accounting as used by governmental, educational, and other nonprofit or public funded entities.
+Prerequisite: ACC 101 A study of the principles and procedures of fund accounting as used by governmental, educational, and other nonprofit or public funded entities.